 She finished 22nd in the greatest American race driving the #63 Honda.
 Later in the season, she moved to #18 Honda, participating in five more races (Texas, Fontana, Milwaukee Mile, Iowa and Pocono).
 Her best result was 13th place at Fontana and Pocono, what remained her best result in the IndyCar career.

 Pippa Mann returned to Indianapolis 500 two more times in 2016 and 2017, driving for Dale Coyne Racing on both occasions.
 In 2016, she reached the finish line in the 18th place, improving his best Indy 500 result.
 One more improvement followed in 2017 when she saw the checkered flag as a 17th-placed driver in the field.
+A year later, he failed to qualify for the 2018 Indianapolis 500 with Dale Coyne Racing.

 At Indianapolis 500, Pippa Mann mostly competed in partnership with Susan G. Komen Breast Cancer Foundation, collecting money to support a fight against breast cancer.
 In 2016, Pippa was named by Autocar as one of the top 100 British Women in the Car Industry.